 All of these problems have been solved in the past, but do require a more detailed management of dyeing than is usually observed as well as a complete understanding of sulfur dye chemistry, which has been basically lost.

-The Versatility of Bromo Indigo
+The Timeless Appeal of Vat Indigo

-The Timeless Appeal of Indigo
+The Timeless Appeal of Blue Indigo Dyes

-The Power of Sulphur Dyes in Textile Production
+Sulphur Dyes in the Textile Industry

 Sulphur Black